Diversity, Equity, and Inclusion

-Below are our academic units' [on going] accomplishments in preparing to meet SIU's Diversity and Inclusion Initiative and to help cultivate a better learning enivornment.
+Below are our academic units' [on going] accomplishments in preparing to meet SIU's Diversity, Equity, and Inclusion and to help cultivate a better learning environment.
 Check back periodically to see our progress.

 Our teacher education program values and respects human diversity in all of its forms: ability, age, race, class, culture, gender, ethnicity, family structure, religion, and sexual orientation.
 We believe social and economic differences are facts of life but tolerance and understanding of the differences is learned social behavior.
 Our educator preparation program is designed to help our candidates develop an understanding and appreciation of human diversity, and to provide our candidates with a foundation of effective, culturally competent practice.

 Student Focused Initiatives:

 Within our conceptual framework, valuing diversity is an important professional disposition which has been interwoven throughout multiple required courses.
 Diversity is introduced and explored in EDUC 311: Diversity, Culture and Education in a Pluralistic Society.
 This course explores the intersection between education, democracy and diversity in American schooling.

 EDUC 319: Language, Culture and Learning focuses on diversity in the classroom including English Language Learners, bilingual education, and culturally and linguistically responsive instruction.

 EDUC 308: Characteristics and Methods for Teaching Exceptional Children focuses on strategies for accommodating exceptional learners in general education classes through the use of effective academic and behavioral instruction.

 The clinical experiences for pre-service teachers reinforces candidates’ understanding of diversity and how diverse experiences shape their approaches to learning.
 The clinicals (EDUC 301, 302, 303, 400, 401) encourage social interaction and active engagements to create a positive learning community.